ReproNim/reproman/CONTRIBUTING.md

     - `support/` - various support modules, e.g. for git/git-annex interfaces,
       constraints for the `interface/`, etc
 - `docs/` - yet to be heavily populated documentation
-    - `bash-completions` - bash and zsh completion setup for niceman (just `source` it)
+    - `bash-completions` - bash and zsh completion setup for reproman (just `source` it)
 - `tools/` contains helper utilities used during development, testing, and benchmarking of NICEMAN.
 Implemented in any most appropriate language